Department of Computer Science

 Tools used in my thesis: Microeconomics, Algorithms, Game Theory, Probability Theory and Stochastic Processes, Mathematical Optimization, Graph Theory

-USC Graduate School writes about my research
+USC Graduate School writes about my research, USC News reports my research

 Publications in Ph.D (Main Thesis)